 Returns aren’t just a pain for the business, they also put a damper on the customer’s positive shopping experience.
 Customers are using virtual reality (VR), augmented reality (AR), and 3D technologies to preview their purchases.
 Virtual dressing rooms, for example, can allow customers to mix and match apparel or share a photo on social media for immediate feedback.

 Prediction: As virtual try-before-you-buy solutions appear in physical stores, customers will request them online.
 The Metaverse only accelerates this trend.

 What customer doesn’t appreciate accurate, pinpoint-correct online product recommendations?
-AI can deliver the personalized shopping experience that customers like.
-It can do much more, however.
+Artificial Intelligence (AI) can deliver the personalized shopping experience that customers gravitate towards most.
+AI can do much more, however.
 There are many advancements, both nascent and in full bloom, that push the bounds of what’s possible.
 These include technological developments that take data gathered both online and in-person to provide things like the following:

-Prediction: These are relatively early days for advanced technologies using AI.
-Clearly, AI is here to stay.
+Prediction: These are relatively early days for advanced technologies using AI and the use will only continue to grow.
+Without a doubt, AI is here to stay.

 One Trend That’s Likely to Go

 During the early days of the pandemic, customers tried new brands.
-According to a McKinsey study, 75% switched.
+According to a McKinsey study, 75% of customers made a switch in the consumer goods area.
 That was in the consumer goods area.
 But before you breathe a sigh of relief, here’s what happened in fashion: Some 44% of millennials and gen Zers tried new brands.
 The jury is still out on the long-term implications.
 But early research does provide a bit of wisdom (that we probably didn’t need a team of investigators to uncover):